 - Your new insurance rate will reflect only your driving record: Since both you and your former spouse will now have separate coverage, your new insurance rate will reflect only your driving history and the car you own.
 So if you’re keeping the station wagon and your ex-spouse is taking the sports car, you might have to pay lower rates than them.
 In most states, except Hawaii, California, and Massachusetts, insurance companies also consider your credit history when calculating your quotes.
 If your credit score is better than your former spouse’s, you may get a lower deal.

 - You could get a discount if you bundle your insurance policies: Insurance companies usually give out discounts when you bundle your auto insurance along with any other insurance policies you need, such as renters insurance or homeowners insurance.
 Whether you’re staying in the home you and your former partner shared, or you’re the one who’s moving out, it makes sense to bundle your home insurance with your auto insurance.
-You can do so on Insurify, where you can compare free quotes for your insurance needs and find out what discounts for which you may be eligible.
+You can do so on Insurify, a virtual insurance agency where you can compare free quotes for your insurance needs with Insurify insurance agents and find out what discounts for which you may be eligible.

 - You should add your driving-age kids to your insurance policy: If you and your ex-spouse have driving-age kids, they will need to be on either you or your ex-spouse’s insurance, since premiums for independent teen drivers are much more expensive.
 You should add your child to the insurance policy that covers the car they drive.
 If your child drives both you and your ex-spouse’s cars, add them to both insurance policies.

-Divorce can get messy, and you might not have the time and energy to sort through the specifics of car insurance policies.
-Nevertheless, it’s important to separate your insurance from that of your former spouse and make sure you are no longer liable for their driving record.
+Divorce can get messy, and you might not have the time and energy to sort through the specifics of separate policies.
+Nevertheless, it’s important to separate your insurance from that of your former spouse and make sure that your own policy no longer holds you liable for their driving record.

 Shopping around for a new policy can seem like a daunting, time-consuming task, but it doesn’t have to be.
-Use Insurify to find and compare the best and cheapest insurance quotes, whether you’re actively due for a new plan or just curious about ways to save.
+Use Insurify to find and compare the best and cheapest insurance quotes from the biggest number of insurers, whether you’re actively due for a new plan or just curious about ways to save.
 It’s fast, easy, and secure!